kurtoglusefa/KIRUNA_EXPLORER_se2_2024_Team_17/README.md

     ]
     ```

-# ATTACHMENTS API
+# Attachments API

 - POST `/api/documents/:documentId/attachments`

-  - Description: Uploads one or more attachment files to a specific document.
+  - **Description**: Uploads one or more attachment files to a specific document.

-  - Request Parameters: `documentId` (Integer, required): The unique ID of the document to which the attachments will be added.
+  - **Request Parameters**: `documentId` (Integer, required): The unique ID of the document to which the attachments will be added.

     - Body: `multipart/form-data` (file upload).
 The file will be uploaded using the field name `file`.
       - Example Body: